Lecrapouille/Lecrapouille/README.md

 # Overview of my personal projects

-Mostly of my projects are made in C++ and are compiled with my [Makefile helper](https://github.com/Lecrapouille/MyMakefile) either as standalone application and/or libraries (so you can include them in your personal project).
-Simulation projects are made in Julia langage (I used to developed for Scilab but ... the king is dead, long live the king).
-Else, since I started learning computer science with Delphi Borland I added my student projects.
+Most of my projects are made in C++ and can be compiled with my, cloned as git submodule, Makefile [helper](https://github.com/Lecrapouille/MyMakefile) (because I hate so much CMake ...) for Linux and MacOS (not for Windows) either as standalone application and/or libraries (so you can include them in your personal project).

+I used to worked with [Scilab](http://www.scicoslab.org/) because my [father](https://github.com/jpquadrat/jpquadrat.github.io) contributed to it.
+Now Scilab has passed away ... the King is dead, long live the King: Julia!
+Therefore my simulation projects are made in Julia and run in Jupyter notebook.
+AFAIK the display is broken (but this is not my fault).

+I always been impressed on how compact Forth interpreters are, I tried to impelement mine as scripting langage for my project but I do not recommend you to use it.

+Else I also added my student projects (Delphi Borland) and my LaTeX slides (studies and internship reports) made in years 2001--2007 (mostly for nostalgy ^^).
+A recurrent theme in my projects was simulation of city because of this particular project https://github.com/Lecrapouille/SimTaDyn/tree/release-EPITA-2004 mixing geographic system, spreadshet and Forth interpreter.

 ## Chromium Embedded Framework (CEF)

 - https://github.com/Lecrapouille/gdcef :

   A Godot 3.5 GDNative plugin (C++) using Chromium Embedded Framework to allow you adding a web browser in your 2D or 3D applications.
-Initialy made for the [Stigmee](https://github.com/stigmee) project.
-  Currently the most liked of all my projects 👋
+Initialy made for the [Stigmee](https://github.com/stigmee) project but currently the most liked of all my projects 👋

 - https://github.com/Lecrapouille/OffScreenCEF :